nadalsol/munichagency/README.md

 ## Authors

-This project has been designed and developed by 🎩 🐧 [Mr. Puffin](http://mrpuffin.cat/), a communication studio based in Vilassar de Mar, Barcelona (Catalunya).
+This project has been designed and developed by 🎩 🐧 [Mr. Puffin Studio](http://mrpuffin.studio/), a communication studio based in Vilassar de Mar, Barcelona.

 <table>
   <tbody>